SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/quickstart.md

 1. Go to **Administration** > **Security** > **Installation Tokens**.
 1. Click the **+ Add Token** button above the table.
 A panel named **Create Installation Token** appears to the right of the table.
 1. Input a unique name, then click **Save**.
-1. After you’ve created it, don’t forget to copy the token.
+1. After you’ve created your token, don’t forget to copy it.

 ### Step 3: Install the collector on the target machine

-We've created a one-step installation script to make it easier to install the collector.
-In this example, you'll install this on a Mac, but the same basic steps work for Linux environments as well.

-<details><summary>What's a Collector?</summary>
+<details><summary>What's a collector?</summary>
-An executable program that collects and sends observability data.
+A collector is an executable program that collects and sends observability data.
 It typically runs directly on the node that is being monitored (this is the OTel agent).
 </details>

+We've created a one-step installation script to make it easier to install the collector.
+In this example, you'll install this on a Mac.
+These same basic steps work for Linux environments as well.

 1. First, set up an environment variable to hold the installation token you just created.
 Open up a shell and run the following command:
    ```bash